selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 Same program of the 3rd lecture (see above).

-### Below syllabus under development.
-We will update it as the weeks comes through.

-#### Lecture 3: 18th of October, 2022.
+#### Lecture 5: 25th of October, 2022.

+Review of bash commands: [View recorded lecture: 00:00 - 41:30 ](https://youtu.be/gCQ33jknzZY) before the QA session at 4PM.
-Discovering the power of AWK programming language (Giuseppe Amatulli).

-[View recorded lecture](https://youtu.be/gCQ33jknzZY) before the QA session at 4PM.
+Discovering the power of AWK programming language: [View recorded lecture: 41:30 - 2:10:40](https://youtu.be/gCQ33jknzZY) before the QA session at 4PM.

 This session is fundamental for data filtering and preparation, bulk data download, text files manipulation, descriptive statistics and basic mathematical operation on large files.
 Students will access, query, understand and clean up data, perform data filtering using bash command line.
 We use AWK which is an extremely versatile and powerful programming language for working on text files, performing data extraction and reporting or to squeeze data before importing them into R/python or other software types.

 * [Welcome to AWK world](http://spatial-ecology.net/docs/build/html/AWK/awk.html).
 Why to use AWK command line (Lecture).
+[Recorded lecture: 41:30 - 1:24:50](https://youtu.be/gCQ33jknzZY).
 * The basic commands, command syntax  (Hands on tutorial).
 	* Built in variables
 	* Import variables